miraten/mira-i18n/README.md

 and key, value should be the data in the data context or helper variables.

 #### Modular Pack
-If you want to separate the pack into multiple files, especially useful in packages, I think, It will give you the solution.
+If you want to separate the language pack into multiple files, especially useful in packages, I think, It will give you the solution.

 First, separate the pack into multiple file.
 Refer to the samples in the source `/test/lang/en_accounts.js`.